 There was a collective call to establish national standards when a report in 2004, titled Ready or Not: Creating a High School Diploma That Counts, discovered that the expectations of colleges and employees from high school students are higher than before.

-The report was published by the American Diploma Project (launched by Achieve, Inc.).
+The American Diploma Project (launched by Achieve, Inc.) published this report.
 It identified a misalignment between the various tests that a student takes throughout the course of their education.
 This also includes the tests that the students take during their eventual employment/higher studies.

 The report goes on to identify the major hurdle that the American school system is facing.
 It states that high school graduates do not have the skills and knowledge required for flourishing in college or a profession.

 The first step in devising the standards was research-based learning progressions.
-These detail the current information about how a student’s mathematical knowledge, skill, and understanding develops over time.
+These detail the current information about how a student’s mathematical knowledge, skill, and understanding develop over time.

-The Common Core Math Standards strive to provide clarity and specificity.
-Additionally, since open guidelines often lead to ambiguity in standards, they were ignored as much as possible.
+The Common Core Math Standards strive to provide clarity and specificity as they ignore open guidelines leading to ambiguity as much as possible.
 The conceptual understanding of crucial ideas was not the sole focus of these guidelines.
-Consistently coming back to organizing principles such as place value and the laws of arithmetic to shape those ideas also plays a major role in this standard.
+Consistently coming back to organizing principles, such as place value and the laws of arithmetic to shape those ideas, also plays a major role in these standards.

-The Common Core State Standards specify the framework for English language arts (ELA).
-Also, the guidelines for literacy in history/social studies, technical subjects, and science are also .
+The Common Core State Standards specify the framework for English Language Arts (ELA).
+Also, the guidelines for literacy in history/social studies, technical subjects, and science are included in CCSS.

-The teaching imparted in accordance with the Common Core ready high school students for life outside school.
-This includes inculcating critical-thinking skills.
-As well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.
+The teaching imparted under the Common Core prepares high school students for life outside school.
+This includes inculcating critical-thinking skills as well as the ability to meticulously read texts such that it helps them understand and enjoy complex works of literature.

-Moreover, students also learn cogent reasoning and evidence gathering skills.
+Students also learn cogent reasoning and evidence-gathering skills.
 These are crucial for success in higher studies, employment, and life.
 The aim of the standards is to produce a truly “literate” person of the 21st century.